thindil/nimalyzer/doc/available_rules.rst

 * varDeclared is the name of the rule.
 It is case-insensitive, thus it can be set as *vardeclared*, *varDeclared* or *vArDeClArEd*.
 * declarationType is the desired type of variable's declaration to check.
-  Possible values are: full - the declaration must have declared type and value for the variable, type - the declaration must have declared type for the variable, value - the declaration must have declared value for the variable, stadardtypes - the declaration has declared the variable with type int or string.
+  Possible values are: *full* - the declaration must have declared type and value for the variable, *type* - the declaration must have declared type for the variable, *value* - the declaration must have declared value for the variable, *standardtypes* - the declaration has declared the variable with type int or string.

 Disabling the rule